torresflo/QGooglePhotos/README.md

 ## Usage

-The project is divided in two parts, a library (folder `GooglePhotos`) and a simple application (folders `Application`and `Widgets`).
+The project is divided in several parts, a library (folder `GooglePhotos`), a series of widgets to display the library (folder `Widgets`) and a simple application used to test everything (folder `Application`).

-When starting the application, in the main menu, go to `Settings > Connection...`.
+When starting the main application, in the main menu, go to `Settings > Connection...`.
 It will open your browser and ask you the authorization to access your Google Photos Library.
-Note: the request will be done with your credentials.
+Note: the request will be done with your credentials (placed in the file `clientid.json`).

 ### Library

-The library is using the <a href="https://developers.google.com/photos/library/guides/overview">Google Photos RESTful API</a>.
+The library uses the <a href="https://developers.google.com/photos/library/guides/overview">Google Photos RESTful API</a>.

 The main classes of the library are:
-- LibrarySettings that represents the credentials.
+- `LibrarySettings` that represents the credentials.
-- QLibraryClient that represents the Google Photos library.
+- `QLibraryClient` that represents the Google Photos library.
 It is used for the connection and to retrieve the albums.
-- QAlbum that represents an album in Google Photos.
-It is used to retrieve the media items.
+- `QAlbum` that represents an album in Google Photos.
+It is used to retrieve the media items (`QPhotoItem` and `QVideoItem`).
-- QPhotoItem that represents a photo.
+- `QPhotoItem` that represents a photo.
-- QVideoItem taht represents a video (not functionnal yet).
+- `QVideoItem` that represents a video (you can access the video bytes directly through the video data URL available in the class).

+### Widgets

+Various simple widgets are available to display the library:
+- `QAlbumsWidget` to display a list of albums in the library.
+It is currently the first widget instantiated in the main application.
+- `QMediaItemListWidget` to display the list of media items available in a `QAlbum`.
+- `QPhotoViewer`, a super simple viewer for a `QPhotoItem`.
+- `QVlcVideoViewer`, a super simple viewer for a `QVideoItem`.

 ## Contributing